DomainProject/apo/lp/README.md

 - its code can be executed on **at least one** computing unit of type `T`, i.e., `runnable_on(A,T)`.

-WORK IN PROGRESS:

 Messages exchanged between actors are represented by a **strictly upper triangular matrix**, encoded by `msg_exch_rate(A1,A2,M)`,
 where: `A1` and `A2` are actors, and `M` is the number of messages per time window (msg/tw) exchanged between `A1` and `A2`.

-TODO: useful messages that represents the "degree of parallelism".
+Exchanging messages has a cost that depends on the type of the computing unit, encoded by `msg_exch_cost(U1,U2,C)`.

 ![](./parallelism.jpg)

-NOTES: Tightly coupled actors should be placed on the same computing unit (?).

-msg_exch_cost(U1,U2,C). msg exchange cost between U1 and U2.

-`mutual_annoyance(A1, A2, val)`: quanto due agenti si danno fastidio a vicenda.
-Da gestire (a livello di Runtime Monitoring module) con una media esponenziale (?).
+`mutual_annoyance(A1,A2,V)`: quanto due agenti si danno fastidio a vicenda.

+TODO: Da gestire (a livello di Runtime Monitoring module) con una media esponenziale (?).

-migration_cost(U1,U1) costo di migrazione tra due cu
+TODO: migration_cost(U1,U1) costo di migrazione tra due cu